-Building on the knowledge gained in Part I of our Diversity & Inclusion Workshop Series , Part II will continue the discussion regarding the important role communicators play in advancing diversity, equity and inclusion.
-In this session Cheree Meeks, Ed.D will focus on strengthening leadership skills, developing a personal plan of action and examining how the source of communication impacts the narrative and message.
+Building on the knowledge gained in Part I of our Diversity & Inclusion Workshop Series , Part II continues the discussion regarding the important role leaders play in advancing diversity, equity and inclusion.
+On Jan.
+26, 2021 Cheree Meeks, Ed.D led an engaging presentation focused on strengthening leadership skills, developing a personal plan of action and examining how the source of communication impacts the narrative and message.

-- Learn tips for inviting others to share their experiences
+- Tips for inviting others to share their experiences

-- Develop personal strategies for impacting diversity, equity and inclusion
+- Personal strategies for impacting diversity, equity and inclusion

 About the presenter: